-The recommended starting dose of valsartan tablets is 80 mg or 160 mg once daily when used as monotherapy in patients who are not volume-depleted.
+The recommended starting dose of Valsartan is 80 mg or 160 mg once daily when used as monotherapy in patients who are not volume-depleted.
 Patients requiring greater reductions may be started at the higher dose.
-Valsartan tablets may be used over a dose range of 80 mg to 320 mg daily, administered once a day.
+Valsartan may be used over a dose range of 80 mg to 320 mg daily, administered once a day.